Polynomial-Time Exact MAP Inference on Discrete Models with Global Dependencies: Introduction

 The rest of the paper is organised as follows.
-In Section \ref{sec2} we formally introduce a class of problems we are tackling in this paper and present in Section \ref{sec3} a message passing algorithm for finding a corresponding solution in polynomial time.
+In Section \ref{sec2} we formally introduce a class of problems we are tackling in this paper and present in Section \ref{sec3} a message passing algorithm for finding a corresponding optimal solution.
+We propose an additional graph transformation technique via node cloning which ensures a polynomial run-time independently of the form of a corresponding clique tree.
 In Section \ref{sec4} we demonstrate the expressivity of our abstract problem formulation on several examples.
 For an important use case of loss augmented inference for SSVMs we show in Section \ref{sec5} how to write different dissimilarity measure in a required form as global cardinality potentials.
 In Section \ref{sec6} we discuss the pervious works and summarise the differences to our approach.
 We validate the guarantees on the computational time complexity in Section \ref{sec7} followed by a conclusion in Section \ref{sec8}.